Hip pain – The causes and how to treat it

 Arthritis

-It’s likely that you’ll know or have heard of people with arthritis which is the general term for inflammation of the joints.
+It’s likely that you’ll know or have heard of people with arthritis, which is the general term for inflammation of the joints.
 Osteoarthritis and rheumatoid arthritis are the most common types and are often the cause of longer-term hip pain.

 Trochanteric bursitis

-It can become inflamed and cause you pain on the outside of your hip, particularly when walking or lying on the affected side.
-If you’re experiencing swelling or a warm feeling around your hip, it could be a sign of trochanteric bursitis.
+It can become swollen and cause pain on the outside of your hip, particularly when standing, walking or running, or when lying on the affected side.
+If you’re experiencing swelling or a warm feeling around your hip, it could be a sign of trochanteric bursitis.Footnote [5]

 How is hip pain diagnosed?